pinyuho/prjtracker/README.md

 This project is for managing github issues moe efficiently.
 Frontend using **React Native** and **TypeScript**.
 Backend using **JavaScript** and cloud database (**MongoDB** in this project) to save/update the issue-related status.

+This project is already deployed on the Google Cloud Platform.
+You can also check out on https://prjtracker-fe.uc.r.appspot.com.

 ## Start backend server

 1. Go to the directory.